-Next Thursday we will continue with the fifth chapter of the book.
-We have only just begun so there is still plenty of time for you to get the book and to read along if that is of interest to you.
+Next Thursday we will continue with the sixth chapter of the book.
+There is still plenty of time for you to get the book and to read along if that is of interest to you.

 I would like to know what you gained from this chapter.
 Feel free to post comments below or to write about this on your own blog (and then post a comment linking us to your thoughts).
 Do not feel that you need to say anything shocking or profound.
 Just share what stirred your heart or what gave you pause or what confused you.
 Let’s make sure we’re reading this book together.